 Object of the test: To verify compliance with the provisions in R 50-1, 5.1.1 or R 50-1, 5.1.2 under conditions of high humidity when combined with cyclic temperature changes.

 Damp heat, cyclic tests shall be applied in all the cases where condensation is important or when the penetration of vapour will be accelerated by the breathing effect.
-Preconditioning: None required.

 Condition of the EUT: The EUT is connected to the mains power supply and switched on for at least the warm-up time specified by the manufacturer.
 During the test the electrical power supplied to the EUT shall not be switched off.

 The zero-setting facilities shall be enabled as for normal operation.

 Condensation should occur on the EUT during the temperature rise.

-Test procedure in brief: The 24 hour cycle consists ofa) temperature rise during the first 3 hours,b) temperature maintained at upper value until 12 hours from the start of the cycle,
+Test procedure in brief: The 24 hour cycle consists of

+a) temperature rise during the first 3 hours,

+b) temperature maintained at upper value until 12 hours from the start of the cycle,

-c) temperature lowered to lower value within a period of 3 to 6 hours, the rate of fall during the first hour and a half being such that the lower value would be reached in 3 hours,d) temperature maintained at the lower value until the 24 hour cycle is completed.
+- c) temperature lowered to lower value within a period of 3 to 6 hours, the rate of fall during the first hour and a half being such that the lower value would be reached in 3 hours, - d) temperature maintained at the lower value until the 24 hour cycle is completed.

-The stabilizing period before and recovery after the cyclic exposure shall be

-such that all parts of the EUT are within 3 °C of their final temperature.
+The stabilizing period before and recovery after the cyclic exposure shall be such that all parts of the EUT are within 3 °C of their final temperature.

-Test information: After stabilization of the EUT at standard atmospheric conditions, the EUT shall be tested during a weighing operation consisting of the totalization of Σ{\min} , two times each at approximately the minimum flowrate, an intermediate flowrate, and the maximum flowrate, and repeated again at the minimum flowrate.
+After stabilization of the EUT at standard atmospheric conditions, the EUT shall be tested during a weighing operation consisting of the totalization of $\Sigma{\min}$ , two times each at approximately the minimum flowrate, an intermediate flowrate, and the maximum flowrate, and repeated again at the minimum flowrate.
 Record

-a) date and time,
+- a) date and time,

-b) temperature,
+- b) temperature,

-c) relative humidity,
+- c) relative humidity,

-d) test load,
+- d) test load,

-e) indications (as applicable),
+- e) indications (as applicable),

-f) errors,
+- f) errors,

-g) functional performance,
+- g) functional performance,

-h) barometric pressure.
+- h) barometric pressure.

 Repeat the above for the second test cycle.

 Allow full recovery of the EUT before any other tests are performed.

-Number of test cycles: At least two test cycles are conducted.
+At least two test cycles are conducted.

-Maximum allowable variations: All functions shall operate as designed.
+All functions shall operate as designed.
 All errors shall be within the maximum permissible errors specified in R 50-1, 3.2.2, Table 2.